Paint warranties for a newly purchased metal roof or wall system are a critical selling point in the roofing industry.

 Part 4: If You Think You Have a Warranty Claim

 If you experience a failure of the substrate or paint finish, a good place to start is with the manufacturer of the metal roofing system.
-Whether you have your warranty documents or not, the manufacturer should maintain the warranties internally and should be able to locate it within a reasonable timeframe (expect to wait a little longer if you do not have the documents).
+Whether you have your warranty documents or not, the manufacturer should maintain the warranties internally and should be able to locate them within a reasonable timeframe (expect to wait a little longer if you do not have the documents).

 - Notify the product manufacturer in writing during the warranty period and within 30 days of the customer becoming aware that a warranted condition has occurred.
 It’s also suggested to follow up with a phone call.
 Failure to give notice within a specified time frame could relieve the manufacturer from any warranty obligations.